Alison Brito

 Alison Brito Agues (born 27 October 1984) is a Cape Verdean footballer who plays as a forward.

-He first appeared in the Macanese club CD Monte Carlo and was one of the first Cape Verdeans to play soccer with a Macanese club.
+He first appeared in the Macanese club CD Monte Carlo and was one of the first Cape Verdeans to play football with a Macanese club.
 A year later, he played with Casa do FC Porto for the next three years and in 2013 with Windsor Arch Ka I as of 2014.